-RAH is a fairly new ensemble—it officially launched in August 2017.
+SETTING THE STAGE RAH is a fairly new ensemble—it officially launched in August 2017.
 Founder and musical director Paul Kingsbury, who moved to Rochester in 2015, was surprised to learn that there wasn’t a community handbell group in a city this size, especially with so many fantastic choral groups and other music ensembles already in existence.
 Fast-forward a couple of years, and the groundwork was laid to organize a handbell group.

 RAH’s inaugural season was marked with five concerts, including a Christmas concert in the Rochester Public Library auditorium that maxed out room capacity.
 The city of Rochester also had the good fortune of hosting the 2018 Area 7 Handbell Musicians of America Festival Conference in June, which brought ringers from Minnesota, North Dakota, South Dakota, Wisconsin and Manitoba into the city for three days of ringing and workshops.
 Along with performing in the massed ringing event, RAH had the honor of opening the festival with a concert and reception.